TheBrittinator/DA_Project_Churn_Analysis/README.md

 > I would also suggest a campaign to appeal to younger age demographics, perhaps a student product or benefits that appeal to users in a lower income category.

+> Most customers hold more than one product.
+Perhaps include additional card offerings to customers who have only one credit card would yield a higher success rate.

-> Recovering lost customers and attracting new customers would be an ideal strategy in reducing bank churn.
+> Recovering lost customers as  attracting new customers would be an ideal strategy in reducing bank churn.